Peacock Bass Articles

 Everything was right for success.
 Jenny had hooked the fish on a jig, which helped assure a solid hookset and gave her confidence that a tight line would maintain the hookup.
 She wasn't taking any chances this time.
 She led the fish into open water and worked him through two powerful, long runs, finally floating a really tired, finning fish into the net.
 Jose let out an audible sigh of relief as he lifted the huge fish into the boat.
 Jenny was beaming with an ear to ear grin and I was more thrilled than if I had caught the fish myself.
 Who can explain these things?
 Jenny's success weighed a shade over 17 pounds and was the biggest fish of the trip!

 The Rio Marmelos lies 300 miles south of Manaus, flowing northward to join the enormous Rio Madeira just south of Manicore.
 To reach the fishing grounds on the Marmelos, we traveled several hours upriver by fast fishing boat, passing the last of the caboclo villages and then passing through the Pan'ra Indians (pronounced pon-ha) dry season settlements.
 Our camp was situated an hour upriver from the Indians.
-We focus on reaching the best possible fishing waters and they lay well beyond the last human habitation.
-After several days of exploring the upriver areas and catching marvelous peacock bass, I thought we'd give the downriver areas a try.
+We focus on reaching the best possible fishing waters and in this case they lay well beyond the last human habitation.
+After several days of exploring the upriver areas and catching the feisty (Cichla pinima) peacock bass found here, I thought we'd give the downriver areas a try.
 In the back of my mind was the presence of the Indians and the hope that I might be able to acquire one of their beautiful bows and arrows.
 The downriver fishing was all right but not nearly as good as the upriver waters.
 I asked my guide if he thought we could visit the Indians.